 However, this diagnosis did not stop Ekene.
 He persevered through all the treatments while juggling his new career.
+“The thing that allowed me to push through the health challenges is my faith,” said Ekene.
 Regrettably, Ekene’s condition worsened, and his treatment plan progressed to requiring dialysis on a regular basis.
 This made a work-medical treatment balance hard for Ekene.
 Yet, this new change did not deter Ekene, but instead pushed him to find a new career that would fit his new reality – one that would accommodate 12 hours a week of receiving treatment.

-This is when Ekene decided to tap into his entrepreneurial spirit – the one that he kept burning since his school supply selling days – and start his own business, Startup Ventures.
-This was a venture capital business that focused on helping small businesses get a start.
+This is when Ekene decided to tap into his entrepreneurial spirit – the one that he kept burning since his school supply selling days – and start his own business, Arderon.
+This was a business that focused on helping small businesses get a start.

 As Ekene navigated through different parts of the healthcare system, he started to notice that there was one key issue with how the different systems and policies were set up: the patient’s voice is missing.
 For Ekene, the healthcare system and its policies are not set up to work for the patient – a personal example for him was trying to accommodate dialysis into a 9 – 5 workday while the clinic only operated during the same timeframe.